cyrilletuzi/vscode-angular-schematics/README.md

 - No more chaotic search in the CLI wiki, all options available will be proposed
 - Promote good practices for component types

+What about other tools like the Angular Console?
+Well, this lib will save you more time because:
+- it's directly integrated in VS Code (no switch between 2 windows),
+- many options are prefilled (like the path and the project where you want to generate things).

 ## Angular onsite training

 The author of this library organizes Angular courses (based in Paris, France, but open to travel).